mozaik-association/mozaik/docs/4Event_module.md

 ## General information of the events

-This functionality allows you to create, modify and manage all the events related to your organisation.
+This functionality allows you to create, modify and manage the events related to your organisation.

 Various information can/must be completed on a event form :